ABOUT THE PROJECT:

 Key Merchandising Elements and Product Presentation Standards

-Beyond making sure everything stays consistent, the style guide supports operational efficiency and helps drive sales by aligning the in-store experience with Old Navy’s overarching business goals.
-It is not just a toolkit, it is a strategic asset that turns the brand vision into tangible, shoppable environments that resonate with customers and reinforce brand loyalty.
+Beyond making sure roll outs stay consistent, the style guides supports operational efficiency and helps drive sales by aligning the in-store experience with Old Navy’s overarching business goals.
+It’s not just a toolkit, it’s a business strategic asset that turns the brand vision into tangible, shoppable environments that resonate with customers and reinforce brand loyalty.

 UNDERSTANDING THE PROBLEM:

-The challenge is that in-store Visual Managers frequently receive large shipments containing hundreds of new units, yet are given little to no direction on how or where to display the product.
-This lack of clear guidance leads to inconsistent product placement, disorganized floor sets, delayed execution, and a confusing in-store experience.
+The lack of clear guidance leads to inconsistent product placement, disorganized floor sets, delayed execution, misuse of payroll, and a confusing in-store layouts.
 Without a cohesive visual merchandising strategy, teams struggle to present merchandise in a way that captivates customers and drives sales.
-As a result, new products often remain in boxes, store environments feel disconnected, and the immersive experience that customers like Jenny expect is lost.
-This ultimately leads to missed opportunities to create brand impact and increase revenue.

 My Role: